masteraccurate/PHP-Webportal/Version_1.1_Final_English/webportal/README.txt

 that third parties are harmed.
-It is expressly permitted to use this software for private purposes Use, copy and reproduce purposes as long as this is not done commercially and with reservation the source of this software.
+It is expressly permitted to use this software for private purposes Use, copy and reproduce purposes as long as this is not done commercially and with mention the author source of this software.
 The use for teaching purposes is expressly permitted and also Allowed at your own risk and responsibility.
 The programmer does not offer guarantee or warranty claims for this software.